Saturday 23rd May 2020

 Please send your resume to Steve Ryan, Hunt Estates, 9 New Street, St. Helier JE2 3RA or email: firstname.lastname@example.org

-Is your property just on the market or is it onthemarket.com?
+Is your property just on the market or is it on onthemarket.com?

-Here at Hunt Estates we endeavour to maximise the exposure we give our properties, that's why we are proud to announce that we have teamed up with onthemarket.com, ensuring that your property is exposed to as many buyers as possible.
+Here at Hunt Estates we endeavour to maximise the exposure we give our properties, that's why we are proud to announce that we have teamed up with onthemarket.com, ensuring that your property is exposed to as many buyers as possible both in Jersey and outside of Jersey to reach people moving to Jersey.
 Take a look at the link below to see for yourself!

 Making the right impression